haacked/haacked.com/_posts/sum-of-natural-numbers.markdown

 }
 ```

-This code keeps overwriting the previous result in the console.
-This allows you to see the values converging.
-The first few decimal places converge immediately.
-The further out you go in decimal places, the longer it takes for a value to converge.
-As we get closer to 1 million iterations, we're adding every smaller increments to the sum.
+The reason for the `SetCursorPosition` call is to have each successive result override the previous result.
+This way, you can watch the successive values change over time.
+The first few decimal places converge in a near instant.
+It takes longer for the further out decimal places.
+As we get closer to 1 million iterations, we're adding much smaller increments to the sum.
+If I could run this program with an infinite number of iterations, every position would eventually converge to a value.
+There's just an infinite number of them.

 ## Graph it